Eric Edgar Cooke: Conviction and execution

+On 25 November 1963, Cooke stood trial in the Supreme Court of Western Australia before Justice Virtue and a jury.
 Cooke pleaded not guilty on the grounds of insanity.
+Cooke was represented by Ken Hatfield QC and Desmond Heenan, while the Crown Prosecutors were Ronald Wilson (later Sir Ronald Wilson, a Justice of the High Court of Australia) and Kevin Parker.

 At the trial, Cooke's lawyers claimed that he had schizophrenia, but this claim was dismissed after the director of the state mental health services testified that he was sane.
 The state would not allow independent psychiatric specialists to examine Cooke.
-Cooke was convicted of wilful murder after a three-day trial by jury in the Supreme Court of Western Australia before Justice Virtue.
-He was sentenced to death by hanging and, despite having grounds to appeal, he ordered his lawyers not to apply, claiming that he deserved to pay for what he had done.
+After a three-day trial, Cooke was convicted of wilful murder.
+It took the jury of eight men and four women one hour and five minutes to reach their verdict, which Justice Virtue afterwards told them was correct.
+On 27 November 1963, Cooke was sentenced to death by hanging for the murder of John Lindsay Sturkey.
+The death sentence having been imposed, his other charges were held in abeyance.

-After 13 months in New Division, Cooke was hanged at 8 am on 26 October 1964 in Fremantle Prison.
+Cooke was hanged at 8 am on 26 October 1964 in Fremantle Prison, 11 months after being sentenced.
 Ten minutes before the sentence was carried out, Cooke swore on the Bible that he had killed Brewer and Anderson, claims which had been previously rejected because other people had already been convicted of those murders.
 Cooke was the last person to be hanged in the state of Western Australia.
-He was buried in Fremantle Cemetery, above the remains of child killer Martha Rendell, who was hanged in Fremantle Prison in 1909.
+He was buried in Fremantle Cemetery, above the remains of child killer Martha Rendell, who in 1909, was the last woman to be hanged in Fremantle Prison.